China says to cut power sector emissions by 60 percent by 2020

 The hazardous air, which cleared on Wednesday, underscores the challenge facing the government as it battles pollution caused by the coal-burning power industry and raises questions about its ability to clean up its economy.

-Reducing coal use and promoting cleaner forms of energy are set to play a crucial role in China’s pledges to bring its climate warming greenhouse gas emissions to a peak by around 2030.
+Reducing coal use and promoting cleaner forms of energy are set to play a crucial role in China’s pledges to bring its greenhouse gas emissions to a peak by around 2030.

+Beijing has pledged to reduce the share of coal in total energy consumption to 60 percent by the end of the decade.
+It has banned the use of low-grade coals.

+Premier Li Keqiang has said China would set an efficiency “bottom line” of 310 grams of coal per kilowatt-hour for plants across the country, according to the government website.

 China’s delegate at the Paris talks, Su Wei, “noted with concern” what he called a lack of commitment by the rich to make deep cuts in greenhouse gas emissions and help developing nations with new finance to tackle global warming.

+China’s coal-fired power sector is notoriously inefficient.
+Utilisation rates have fallen nearly 8 percent this year to reach a record low, but surplus capacity could still be as high as 130 GW, or 14 percent of the total, industry estimates show.

+Also, local governments continue to approve new capacity even as the country shuts outdated ones.
+Around 200 GW of capacity was given the go-ahead in the first half of 2015, while only 4.9 GW of small and ageing plants were shut in 2014.

-Reporting by the Beijing Monitoring Desk and Sue-Lin Wong in Beijing and Barbara Lewis in Paris; Editing by Jason Neely
+Reporting by the Beijing Monitoring Desk and Sue-Lin Wong in Beijing and Barbara Lewis in Paris, additional reporting by David Stanway and Kathy Chen in Beijing; Editing by Jason Neely and Himani Sarkar